 I'd be lying if I said that negative reviews don't affect me, but I still appreciate the reviews that point out where I went wrong.
 It helps me to learn to correct the mistake and not make it again.
 If there's some time-line screw up, the characters seem OOC, the plot is falling apart, etc. point it out.
 I'll gladly take any advice anyone has to offer.
 That's not saying I'm going to write a story a certain way because someone asks me to, of course.
 It's my damn story and I'll write it any way I please.
 I'm not writing to please everyone and I don't expect everyone to love what I write.
 If just a few people like it, though, I think that's pretty damn good.

-What I don't appreciate, however, are the rude fucking assholes who seem to think it's okay to be a total dick through the anonymous reviews they decide to leave.
+What I don't appreciate, however, are reviews that have nothing to do with the story.
 Do not review my story to tell me you don't like me.
 Do not review my story to tell me you don't like my profile.
 Do not review my story to tell me you disagree with something I said or did.
 Just don't.
 Send me a PM if it's that fucking important to you.
-Reviewing my story and not saying anything about the story will piss me right the fuck off.
+Reviewing my story and not saying anything about the story will piss me off.
 Don't do it.

 I don't ask for reviews to boost the review count.
 I ask for reviews to get opinions.
 I want to know what people thought about THE STORY.
 Not about me.
 Not about my beliefs.
 Not about anything else, but the story.

-If you want to leave a comment about something I said in an A/N, fine, but if there is nothing in your review pertaining to the actual story then please just send me a PM.
-It'll make me a hell of a lot less cranky, I can tell you that much.
+If you want to leave a comment about something I said in an A/N, that's totally fine, but if there is nothing in your review pertaining to the actual story then please just send me a PM.
+It'll make me a lot less cranky, I can tell you that much.